lizardfs/documentation/source/adminguide/troubleshooting.rst

 The best tool to verify if your network throughput is according to what you think it is would be the *iperf* tool. *iperf* allows you to verify the throughput between two machines.
-It is available for linux, windows, macOS, FreeBSD and all other posix compliant systems and most mobile phone OSes and is very easy to use.
+It is available for Linux, Windows, MacOS, FreeBSD and all other POSIX compliant systems and also most mobile phone OSes and is very easy to use.

 For more information about iperf, please check out https://iperf.fr/ .